LeopoldoAl/client-react-typescript/README.md

 - typescript-eslint
 - vite

 This project was built using Vite, React and Typescript technologies.
-And the commands used for running this this application in dev mode is:
+And the commands used for running this application in dev mode is:
 ```
 npm run dev
 ```